MichaelWDev/sorting-algorithm-visualizer/README.md

 Sorting Algorithm Visualizer

-Prerequisites:
+Prerequisites: Python and Pygame
-(Enter In Terminal)
-* Install Python: python
-* Install pygame: pip install pygame

-To use: Run it.
-A window will open.
+To use: Run.
+A window will then open.

 Controls are listed in the application.